Alonzo J. Ransier

-Alonzo Jacob Ransier (January 3, 1834 - August 17, 1882) was an American politician in South Carolina who served as the state's first black Lieutenant Governor and later was a United States Congressman from 1873 until 1875.
+Alonzo Jacob Ransier (January 3, 1834 - August 17, 1882) was an American politician in South Carolina who served as the 54th (and first black) lieutenant governor of South Carolina and later was a United States Congressman from 1873 until 1875.
 He was a Reconstruction era Republican.

 Biography

 Ransier was born a free person of color in Charleston, South Carolina, the son of freeborn Haitian immigrants.
 He worked as a shipping clerk until, after the Civil War, he was appointed as state registrar of elections in 1865.

 In the late 1860s, he was hired by African Methodist Episcopal Church bishop and fellow future congressman, Richard H. Cain, to be an associate editor of the South Carolina Leader (renamed the Missionary Record in 1868), along with another future congressman, Robert B. Elliott.

 Ransier was a member of the state constitutional convention in 1868.
 It authorized a public school system for the first time, as well as charitable institutions.
+At the convention, Ransier, along with fellow black delegates Robert B. Elliott and Francis Lewis Cardozo, was a leading proponent of compulsory school attendance, which the convention voted to enact.
 Later in 1868, he was elected to the South Carolina House of Representatives, serving to 1869.

-In 1870, Ransier was elected the 54th Lieutenant Governor of South Carolina.

 He was elected from South Carolina's 2nd Congressional District to the 43rd United States Congress, where he fought for the Civil Rights Act of 1875.
 He also backed high tariffs and opposed a federal salary increase.
 He campaigned for President Ulysses S. Grant and advocated six-year presidential terms.

 After leaving Congress in 1875, Ransier was appointed by Republicans as a collector for the Internal Revenue Service.
 At his death in 1882, he was working as a street cleaner in Charleston.